jilliandanielle/playground-may-2021/README.md

     As you can see, the bucket is empty

-2. **_Give Permissions-Role
+2. **Create IAM role for Lambda
-IAM roles needs lambda s3 permission and dynamnodb and cloudwatch logs_**
+IAM role needs lambda, s3, dynamnodb and cloudwatch logs permissions**

     - Navigate to **IAM** (Global region)
     - Click on **Roles** in left hand side